WHAT IS SLEEP APNEA?

 The treatment of sleep apnea with a dental appliance will reduce and often ELIMINATE snoring for the person wearing the appliance.

-HOW SERIOUS IS SLEEP APNEA?
+HOW SERIOUS IS SLEEP APNEA DISORDER?

-Sleep apnea is a potentially life-threatening condition that requires immediate medical attention.
+Sleep apnea disorder is a potentially life-threatening condition that requires immediate medical attention.
 The risks of undiagnosed OSA include heart attacks, strokes, impotence, irregular heartbeat, high blood pressure, and heart disease.
 In addition, OSA can cause daytime sleepiness that can result in accidents, lost productivity and interpersonal relationship problems.
 The severity of the symptoms ranges from mild to severe.
 Sleep Apnea is a progressive condition, worsening with age, and should not be taken lightly.

-IS SLEEP APNEA COMMON?
+IS SLEEP APNEA DISORDER COMMON?

 Doctors estimate that about 18 to 70 million Americans have sleep-disordered breathing and/or sleep apnea.
 It affects all ages, and the damages vary based on the age of the person with apnea.
+If you are suffering from this disorder you may visit our California center for sleep disorders as well as you may also visit us in different cities of USA like Los Angeles etc.

 Will this problem change my life?

-If you have Sleep apnea, it may already have affected you more than you know.
+If you have Sleep apnea disorder, it may already have affected you more than you know.
 Your quality of sleep, and therefore the quality of life, will improve with improved sleep patterns and increased oxygen supply to your brain and rest of your body.
 The benefits of quality sleep will be seen in improving the physical, emotional and psychological aspects of an individual’s life.

 HOW IS SLEEP APNEA TREATED?